12:32 15 February 2012

 BCFC does not offer concessions to spectators in wheelchairs; all tickets are charged at the price appropriate to the stand in which spectators in wheelchairs are accommodated including, where appropriate, concessions for children and/or senior citizens.

 Where a spectator in a wheelchair requires the support of a carer, a complimentary ticket for a specific seat near to the wheelchair position will be provided.
-The carer will be expected to provide any support required for the spectator in a wheelchair including assistance in the need for an emergency evacuation.
-Due to the location of the facilities for wheelchairs in the visitors’ section (entrance, catering and toilet facilities) it is recommended that any visiting supporter who uses a wheelchair should bring a companion with them to the game.
+The companion will be expected to provide any support required for the spectator in a wheelchair including assistance in the need for an emergency evacuation.
+Due to the location of the facilities for wheelchairs in the visitors’ section (the access to the entrance, catering and toilet facilities is not easy due to the stadium’s location of the side of a valley) it is recommended that any visiting supporter who uses a wheelchair should bring a companion with them to the game.

 Spectators with mobility issues (ambulant disabled)

-The same provisions as those specified to spectators in wheelchairs will apply to ambulant disabled.
-Applications can be made to the Bradford City FC on email at email@example.com or by telephone on 0871 978 1911 (please note that calls to this line are charged at 10p per minute plus your usual network extras).
-It is the Club's policy to allocate, wherever possible, seats close to stairways and vomitories in order to reduce the need to use stairs.
+The same provisions as those specified to spectators in wheelchairs will apply to ambulant disabled spectators.
+Applications can be made to the Club’s voluntary Disability Liaison Officer, Jaimie Dorward on her direct line 07818 515639 or by email to firstname.lastname@example.org or alternatively directly to the Club via email@example.com or by telephone on 0871 978 1911 (please note that calls to this line are charged at 10p per minute plus your usual network extras), where staff will be pleased to discuss how appropriate provisions might be made available.

 Spectators who are deaf or hard of hearing

-No additional facilities are currently provided for spectators who are deaf or hard of hearing.
+No additional facilities are currently provided for spectators who are deaf or have a hearing impairment.

 Spectators who are blind or have a visual impairment

 The Club is aware that it has an anticipatory duty to provide accessible information in different formats (e.g. audio tape, large print, Braille, electronic formats).
-Should supporters require alternative formats, enquiries should be made to the Bradford City FC on email at email@example.com or by telephone on 0871 978 1911 (please note that calls to this line are charged at 10p per minute plus your usual network extras) three weeks before the date of the game, where staff will be pleased to discuss how these might be made available.
+Should supporters require alternative formats, enquiries should be made to the Club’s voluntary Disability Liaison Officer, Jaimie Dorward on her direct line 07818 515639 or by email to firstname.lastname@example.org or alternatively directly to the Club via email@example.com or by telephone on 0871 978 1911 (please note that calls to this line are charged at 10p per minute plus your usual network extras) three weeks before the date of the game, where staff will be pleased to discuss how appropriate provisions might be made available.

 At the present time, Bradford City FC does not have a designated family area within the stadium.